Looking Up: Enjoying Orion's star-studded belt

 Step out the next clear night, in late December/early January in early evening, face southeast and look about halfway up.

-Bursting forth from the dark of night is the glorious stars of Orion, one of the most recognized and celebrated constellations of the entire heavens.
+Bursting forth from the dark of night are the glorious stars of Orion, one of the most recognized and celebrated constellations of the entire heavens.

 Orion, the mythical Hunter, can be seen anywhere on Earth.
 The three conspicuous "belt stars" straddle the Celestial Equator.
 This imagined line encircles the sky midway from the North Celestial Pole, where the North Star resides right nearby, and the South Celestial Pole, seen Down Under.
 In other words, if you were on the ice of the North Polar Cap, right at the North Pole, the Celestial Equator exactly follows your horizon, and the North Star gleams almost exactly straight overhead.
 Orion's northern half will be seen riding around the horizon as the 24 hours of night proceeds.